Apollon77/ioBroker.homekit-controller/README.md

 * (bluefox) Add Admin UI
 * (Apollon77) sort devices for Admin UI to have those with available actions on top
 * (Apollon77) Add missing device and channel objects
+* (Apollon77) Always convert bool-type to boolean because it might be numbers coming from the devices

 ### 0.1.0 (2021-10-19)
 * (Apollon77) Optimizations and added some Elgato states